- September 29, 2020

 Depending on your situation, Family Support Services can help track down your child’s other parent or get child support taken directly from his or her paycheck.
 However, you will need to be patient as there is a backlog in some areas now due to COVID-19, and it can take time for your case to be reviewed.
 While you wait to receive the child support you are owed, you may want to look for government assistance or ask your child’s parent for partial child support payments.

-If you are experiencing child support difficulties during COVID-19, Lawrence Law is here to help.
+If you are experiencing child support difficulties during COVID-19 and need a child custody lawyer, Lawrence Law is here to help.
 We specialize in matrimonial, divorce and family law, so our team of divorce lawyers can help you find a child support arrangement that works for your whole family.
 With law offices in Watchung and Red Bank, it is easy to get in touch with us.
-Call (908) 645-1000 or email email@example.com or firstname.lastname@example.org to set up a consultation today.
+Call (908) 645-1000 or email firstname.lastname@example.org or email@example.com to set up a consultation today.